raspberrypilearning/dojo-mentoring/en/step_1.md

 --- /task ---

+## Why people volunteer with CoderDojo
+People have told us they volunteer with CoderDojo for a variety of reasons.
+These include:
++ Learning new skills
++ Meeting new people and making friends
++ The opportunity to share their knowledge, passion and experience
++ Wanting to give back to their local community
++ A desire to help young people develop skills for the future.

+--- task ---

+**Watch** the video. **Write down** why you are interested in volunteering at a Dojo.

+<iframe width="600" height="337" src="https://www.youtube.com/embed/Q6M0IdEn07E" title="Why volunteers help at their local CoderDojo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+--- /task ---
 ## Roles within a Dojo
 Within a Dojo there are usually the children attending (Ninjas), parents of those attending, and those volunteering their time to support.